 I need him to acknowledge that it’s hard for me — a person who was repeatedly told by my family that I was ugly and crazy — to be transparent with a man whose emotional distance seems to confirm that I am.

-Once he started to recognize this and hold it to light in our conversations, we started becoming honest with each other.
+Once he started to recognize this and hold it up to the light in our conversations, we started becoming honest with each other.

-Had he asked me if he could do this three years ago, I might have said no.
+Had my partner asked me if he could do this three years ago, I might have said no.

 I thought: No, your family will think I’m high-maintenance.
 Your friends will think I’m shit.
 They’ll all think that I think they’re racist.